GoodStudying/VIP-1/README.md

-# 📌 618 is Over.
-There are no plans to replace the monk's lapsed link with a valid one at this time.
+# 📌 Invalid links have been replaced.
+All remaining 618-tasks use QL.
+So no more V2p-updates for a while.

 # Statement